cryptpad/e2e-test-suite/Readme.md

 ## Multiple browser/OS testing

-The default browser/OS combination integrated with Browserstack which the tests run on is set to Chrome/OS Mojave.
-This is because the Chrome browser is compatible with the entire test suite.
+The Chrome browser is compatible with the entire test suite and is most stable, and so is the recommended browser to run tests on.
 Playwright Firefox doesn't allow clipboard-read/write permissions to be set in the use options, and therefore cannot be used for tests which make use of clipboard functionality.
 Such tests are labeled with `(FF clipboard incompatibility)` and set to skip during test runs using Firefox.
 See 'Known issues / bugs' below.
-Edge shows a security error screen when interacting with the Teams page, and therefore tests covering Teams functionality will fail during test runs using Edge and are labeled with `EDGE`.
+Edge shows a security error screen when interacting with the Teams page, and therefore tests covering Teams functionality will fail during test runs using Edge.
+They are labeled with `(EDGE)` for clarity.

-The browser and OS can be changed using the `projects` variable in module.exports, in the `playwright.config.js` file.
-To test on other browsers/OSs, change the project name and `connectOptions` in the `use` variable.
-There is also code block before module.exports which creates a list of all possible browser/OS combinations and sets it to variable `projectsList`.
-To make use of it, simply comment out whatever browser/OS combination `projects` is currently set to, and set it to `projectsList` instead.
+The chosen browser for a test run must be specified using the `--projects` flag, e.g. `npx playwright test anon --project='playwright-firefox'`

 ## Known issues / bugs